The kill switch is the red switch located on the left-side of the handle bars, as shown in the image below.

-What’s The Point Of A Kill Switch?
+The Point Of The Kill Switch

-The kill switch also gives you redundancy, as it’s another way to shut the engine off if the key switch is broken and vice versa.
+It also gives you redundancy, as it’s another way to shut the engine off if the key switch is broken and vice versa.

 All vehicles with handlebars will have a kill switch, even motorcycles have them.